SVP64 Branch Conditional behaviour

 svstep

-the next element, until VL (or other condition) is reached.
+element, until VL (or other condition) is reached.
+Vertical-First Looping

-Resolving this would require two branches: one Conditional, the other
+require two branches: one Conditional, the other branching unconditionally

 Therefore, with VSb

-branch succeeds or if the branch condition fails allows for the flexibility
+occur if the branch succeeds or if the branch condition fails allows

-call from inside a loop, and for VLSET to be integrated into both
+exit or function call from inside a loop, and for VLSET to be integrated

 In the case of a Vertical-First branch-back (loop), with VSb=0

-place if success conditions are met, but on exit from that loop
+branch takes place if success conditions are met, but on exit from that

 useful.